Constraining reionization morphology and source properties with 21cm galaxy cross-correlation surveys: The 21cm galaxy mock data

-To create realistic mock observations of the 21cm auto-power spectrum and the 21cm-Galaxy cross-power spectrum, we employ the forward-modeling framework developed in~\citet{Hutter_2025}.
-This method incorporates instrumental noise, survey geometry, and galaxy selection effects in a self-consistent manner, enabling direct comparison with realistic observational scenarios.
-From each simulated coeval cube, we compute the spherically averaged 1D power spectra $P_{21}(k)$ and $P_\mathrm{21,g}(k)$.
-For the galaxy field, halos are selected according to survey-specific detection thresholds, and their spatial distribution is used to construct the galaxy overdensity field.
+To create realistic mock observations of the 21cm auto-power spectrum and the 21cm galaxy cross-power spectrum, we employed the forward-modeling framework developed in~\citet{Hutter_2025}.
+This method incorporates instrumental noise, survey geometry, and galaxy-selection effects in a self-consistent manner, enabling direct comparison with realistic observational scenarios.
+From each simulated coeval cube, we computed the spherically averaged 1D power spectra $P_{21}(k)$ and $P_\mathrm{21,g}(k)$.
+For the galaxy field, halos were selected according to survey-specific detection thresholds, and their spatial distribution was used to construct the galaxy overdensity field.
 The cross-power spectrum is then computed by correlating the galaxy overdensity with the 21cm brightness temperature fluctuations.
-Here, we use 15 linearly spaced bins with $k\in [0.08,2.40]$.
-Thermal noise contributions to the 21cm measurements and shot noise in the galaxy field are added following the prescriptions described in~\citet{Hutter_2025}.
+Here, we used 15 linearly spaced bins with $k\in [0.08,2.40]$.
+Thermal noise contributions to the 21cm measurements and shot noise in the galaxy field were added following the prescriptions described in~\citet{Hutter_2025}.
 The 21cm noise calculations are based on the public code \texttt{21cmSense}~\citep{21cmsense13, 21cmsense14}.
-We assume 100h of SKA AA* observations as well as the moderate foreground model in which the foreground wedge extends $0.1\mathrm{Mpc}^{-1}$ beyond the horizon limit.
-For the fiducial galaxy survey configuration used in Section~\ref{sec: EoR timeline}, we adopt a field of view (FOV) of $100\mathrm{deg}^2$, spectroscopic redshift precision $\sigma_z=0.001$, and a minimum halo mass of $M_{\mathrm{h,min}}=10^{11}M_\odot$, representing an optimistic but realistic large-area spectroscopic survey, as proposed for the WST.
+We assumed 100h of SKA AA* observations as well as the moderate foreground model in which the foreground wedge extends $0.1\mathrm{Mpc}^{-1}$ beyond the horizon limit.
+For the fiducial galaxy survey configuration used in Section~\ref{sec: EoR timeline}, we adopted a field of view (FOV) of $100\mathrm{deg}^2$, spectroscopic redshift precision $\sigma_z=0.001$, and a minimum halo mass of $M_{\mathrm{h,min}}=10^{11}M_\odot$, representing an optimistic but realistic large-area spectroscopic survey, as proposed for the WST.
 In Section~\ref{sec: galaxy survey} we systematically explore the impact of varying these parameters.
+For the largest FOV considered here ($100\mathrm{deg}^2$), the signal power is computed from the simulation box (side length 300cMpc), while the uncertainties are scaled to the larger FOV by accounting for the increased number of k-modes.